-If you plan to travel abroad or internationally it's possible that your kids — and you — will need additional vaccinations.
+If your family plans to travel abroad or internationally, you and your kids might need to get certain vaccines.
 Different countries have different health risks and may require specific vaccines.
-For example, your family will need the yellow fever vaccine if you're traveling to tropical and sub-tropical areas in Africa or South America.
+For example, a family will need the yellow fever vaccine if they're traveling to tropical and sub-tropical areas in Africa or South America.

 To find out which vaccines your family needs, ask your doctor or visit the CDC's travelers' health website for a list of recommended or required vaccinations (you can search by destination).

 Most immunizations should be given at least 1 month before travel, so try to schedule a doctor's visit 4–6 weeks before your trip.
 This gives plenty of time for the vaccines to take effect, and allows for vaccines to be given over a period of days or weeks, if necessary.
 But even if you're leaving in less than 4 weeks, you should still make an appointment, as kids might still benefit from shots or medicines.

 Depending on your travel plans, your doctor may recommend that besides routine immunizations, you and/or your kids be vaccinated against:

 All kids get the measles, mumps and rubella (MMR) vaccine at 12–15 months of age, and the hepatitis A vaccine between their first and second birthdays.
 But any who will travel outside the United States before that can get these vaccines as early as 6 months of age.
 They will still need the routine vaccines after their first birthday.

 Kids of any age can get malaria, so if you're traveling to a country with a malaria risk, talk to your doctor about antimalarial drugs.